 A rigorous evaluation process

-The characterisation studies not only ensure the most appropriate choice of site, but also contribute to select the right technology and impacts the technical design of the project.
-This allows to optimise cost and reduce turnaround times.
+The characterisation studies not only ensure the most appropriate choice of site, but also contribute to the selection of the right technology and impact the technical design of the project.
+This allows the optimisation of cost and the reduction of turnaround times.

 Assessments and impact studies

 The challenge during the characterisation phase is to anticipate, reduce and manage project-related risks (which may be linked to climatic hazards, soil type, specific environmental requirements, etc.).
 This is why numerous fields of data are observed and collected, and are the subject of regular assessment reports to ensure full compliance throughout the life of the project.
 “One of the important criteria checked is generally the radiological impact, which, based on dispersion studies, makes it possible to define emergency zones in case of normal operation and potential accidents.
 Another crucial study is the thermal dispersion, with a consequent rise in water temperature that could significantly affect marine life, and which determines the design of the cooling chain”, emphasises Dr. Arzu Altay.

 More generally, three categories of assessment studies are carried out:

 - Geoscience: topographical, geological, geophysical, geotechnical, hydrogeological and seismological studies to assess the suitability of the soils and subsoils;

 - Environment: meteorological, hydrological (marine and surface) and ecological studies (terrestrial and marine), air and noise modelling, hydrodynamic modeling and radiological dispersion modelling to assess hazards and environmental impacts;

 - Social: demographic and socio-economic studies; or related to external effects/accidents induced by man (aircraft crashes, fire, explosions…).